racd88/racd88/README.md

 📫 How to reach me:

-racd@live.com.mx
+- racd@live.com.mx

-racd88@gmail.com
+- racd88@gmail.com

-Based in the vibrant Mexico City
+Based in the monster Mexico City 🇲🇽

 😄 Pronouns: He/Him